agoszulli/agostinazulli.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* Master in Economics, National University of La Plata, 2024
+* Bachelor in Economics, National University of Tucumán, 2021

 Work experience
 ======